Exercise During Your Period & Each Stage Of Your Cycle

 Relaxing yoga poses or stretching

-If a full, rigorous workout doesn’t sound right for you during your period, then doing some restorative yoga poses can be a great way to release tension and stress, and calm down your mind and body.
+If a full, rigorous workout doesn’t feel right for you during this time, practicing some restorative yoga poses can be a great way to release tension and stress while calming your mind and body.
 Asanas such as child’s pose, reclined spinal twist, and cat-cow are all poses that can help to relieve tension in your lower back and pelvis.

 Walking or light cardio

 Walking is an incredibly beneficial form of exercise you can do at any stage of your cycle.
 If you’re used to running or power walking, it can be a good idea to reduce your cardio intensity during the menstrual phase by going for a gentle walk, or a slower-paced jog.
 If you don’t feel like walking, there are many other ways to have an active recovery day while on your period.

 You can continue to do strength training during this phase, but it might be wise to reduce your weights.
 Due to increased fatigue, this phase is not the time to push yourself too hard — so try sticking to where you’re currently at or taking it easier than usual.